 Here, you can find information about how the ballot system works, as well as details about all the different rooms and houses.

-There is further information for existing students available by clicking here.
+There is further information and photos of rooms for existing students available by clicking here.

 At Corpus, every undergraduate student is provided with college accommodation for the duration of their course.
 First years are usually given rooms in the Oldham/Jackson Building, which is practically opposite the main college site on the other side of Merton Street.
 There is then a ballot system to decide accommodation for second, third and fourth years; those with exams in the coming year are given first pick.